-1) Comparison among our algorithms: we compare the three algorithms: node-based, link-based and node-link-based.
+1) Comparison among our algorithms: We compare the three algorithms: node-based, link-based, and node-link-based.

 First, we compare the delivery rate by changing the three parameters.
-In Fig. 4(a), we vary the number of nodes from 10 and 40 while keeping the total number of channels as 10, and the interference range of primary users is randomly in [60, 70].
+In Fig. 4(a), we vary the number of nodes from 10 and 40 while keeping the total number of channels as 10 and the interference range of primary users is randomly in [60,70].
 In Fig. 4(b), we vary the number of channels from 4 to 30 while keeping the number of nodes at 15 and interference range of PUs in [60, 70].
 In Fig. 4(c), we vary the interference range of primary users while keeping the number of nodes at 15 and number of channels at 10.
-The results of Fig. 4 show that the node-link-based algorithm is almost 50% more in delivery rate than others.
-The trends of the three vary because more nodes and larger a primary user range cause more conflicts while more channels cause fewer conflicts.
+The results of Fig. 4 show that the node-link-based algorithm is almost 50% more than others.
+The trends of the three vary because more nodes and larger primary user range cause more conflicts while more channels cause fewer conflicts.

 Second, we compare the assigned link rate.
 The settings are the same as above.
 The results are shown in Fig. 5.
-The nodelink-based algorithm has almost 2.5 times in assigned link rate the other two.
+The node-link-based algorithm has almost 2.5 times the other two.
 Reasons of the trends are the same as the above argument.

-Finally, we compare the number of rounds taken by three algorithms.
-The results are shown in Fig. 6.
-The node-link-based algorithm needs the least number of rounds; always less than three based on our simulation.
+Finally, we compare the number of rounds the three algorithms need to complete CA. With the same settings, the results are shown in Fig. 6.
+The node-link-based algorithm needs the least number of rounds, which is always less than three based on our simulation.

-2) Comparison with alternative methods: we compare the node-link-based algorithm with alternative algorithms.
-One is an optimal algorithm which maximizes the assigned link rate without the consideration of the number of rounds.
-Another one is the greedy algorithm in [11].
-We model the links in our algorithm as the nodes in the greedy algorithm.
+2) Comparison with alternative methods: We compare the node-link-based algorithm with alternative algorithms.
+One is an optimal algorithm which maximizes the assigned link rate, without consideration of the number of rounds.
+Another one is the distributed greedy algorithm in [12].